How to use Team Messages

 Send and receive messages or files within a group by selecting Messages in the left menu, then Teams.
 If you are already a member of one or more teams, you will see them listed here.
 Click on the team name to open the conversation and send a message or file to the group, just as you would in a Private Message.
 All members of the group will receive your message or file.

-You may join a team by clicking the icon to the right of Teams in the menu bar.
-Here you will see a list of existing teams within your company or organization.
+You may join a team by clicking on Messages and then Add.
+Click on Join Team to see a list of existing teams within your company or organization.
 To join, simply click the .
 It will change to to show that you have joined the team.
-To leave a team, simply click the so that it returns to .
+See below for Teams that have the lock icon next to their toggles.

 Public and Private Teams